-The minimum requirements for admission for Doctor of Philosophy (PhD) programme are:
+The minimum requirements for admission for the Master’s by research programmes are:

 - English language competency*

 - Ability to pursue research in the proposed field of advanced study

 *For degree not awarded by an English-medium university or is awarded by an English-medium university but the language of instruction was not English, you must meet the English Language Proficiency Requirement (ELPR) of having at least an IELTS (academic) score of 7.0.
 The score must be obtained within the last 2 years at point of application.
 TOEFL is not accepted in place of IELTS.

 GRE is not a mandatory requirement for both local and international applicants.
 An interview will be conducted for applicants who have graduated from overseas universities to assess the applicant's language competency and potential to pursue independent research.

 There are two intakes in the academic year for Masters by research programme.

 Once the application has been submitted online, the hardcopy application package with the printed copy of the online application form and the supporting documents are to be submitted directly to the school.
 You can post the application package to the below address:

 Wee Kim Wee School of Communication and Information (WKWSCI)

 Applicants may check their application or result status online after receiving the acknowledgement receipt of your application via email.